fopor/gromacs-mo833a/experiments/ativ-7-exp-1/README.md

 To start a cluster, run:` $ clapp cluster start cluster-t2.micro-2x`.
-Then, add the cluster to the Gromacs grupo using ` $ clapp cluster group cluster-0 gromacs`
+Then, add the cluster to the Gromacs grup using ` $ clapp cluster group cluster-0 gromacs`

 ## Results
-The table bellow contains the time needed to run a paramount iteration on each configuration.
+The table below contains the time needed to run a paramount iteration on each configuration.
 The collected data can be found [here](https://docs.google.com/spreadsheets/d/1nlMd-0aVXRfoBHESskhAPq6645uriQ0X9uXUaXU6Jio/edit?usp=sharing).

 ![Graph](par_time.png)